borgbackup/borg/docs/internals/data-structures.rst

 .. seealso:: The :ref:`borgcrypto` section for an in-depth review.

 AES_-256 is used in CTR mode (so no need for padding).
-A 64bit initialization vector is used, a `HMAC-SHA256`_ is computed on the encrypted chunk with a random 64bit nonce and both are stored in the chunk.
+A 64 bit initialization vector is used, a `HMAC-SHA256`_ is computed on the encrypted chunk and both are stored in the chunk.
 The header of each chunk is: ``TYPE(1)`` + ``HMAC(32)`` + ``NONCE(8)`` + ``CIPHERTEXT``.
 Encryption and HMAC use two different keys.